ArcticLatent/ArcticDownloader-flatpak/README.md

 - 🗂️ **Smart placement** that drops files into the right ComfyUI subfolders immediately.
 - 📈 **Live progress + completion summary** with buttons to open the downloaded files.
 - 🔐 **Optional Civitai token support** for creators who require authenticated downloads.
+- ♻️ **Background auto-updates** check this repo for new builds and apply them quietly—you only need to restart after an update finishes.

 ---